mmsaki/defi-arbitration-model/README.md

 $\log (a \cdot b) = \log (a) + \log (b)$

 Logarithms convert multiplication into addition, making it easier to work with.
 In the arbitrage model, we use the sum of the logarithm of exchange rates.
-The problem of finding the path from `s` to `t` in a graph `G` such that the sum of the weights of the edges in the path is minimized is called the shortest path problem.
+The problem of finding the path from `s_0` to `s_n` in a graph `G` such that the sum of the weights of the edges in the path is minimized is called the shortest path problem.

 ## Shortest Path Problem